bx44/eshop-frontend/README.md

 ## Credits

-Icons made by Yi Chen, Vectplus and Nanda Ririz from the Noun Project and Roundicons, Pixel Buddha, Pixel perfect and Freepik from FltaIcons.
+Icons made by Yi Chen, Vectplus and Nanda Ririz from the Noun Project and Kiranshastry, Roundicons, Pixel Buddha, Pixel perfect and Freepik from FltaIcons.

 ## 🤝 Contributing